 South Africa has one of the biggest kelp forests in the world.
 Kelp is a marine alga and not a true plant and species range from shorter-growing “bottom kelp” to much taller species.
 This ecosystem serves as food and shelter for many marine species and is one of the richest habitats on earth.

 The canopy of these forests can be seen from the shore on the surface of the water and looks like a shiny green mass but once you go below the surface an enchanting new world opens up.

 A Kelp forest above the water looks like a tangle of shiny green leaves

 In the beginning, when I just started entering kelp forests as a snorkeler and later a new Open Water scuba diver, the kelp felt like a scary dark place that would entangle me.
-But soon you learn that if you just go with the back and forth sway of the surge the kelp opens up and becomes a serene place with the slippery leaves lightly flowing over your body with the movement of the water.
-If you slow your breathing and listen, you can hear the crackling of the kelp and when you look up, you see a mesmerising scene of sun rays trickling down through the tall trees.
+But, if you stay calm and just go with the back-and-forth sway of the surge, the kelp opens up and becomes a serene place.
+The slippery leaves lightly flow over your body with the movement of the water.
+If you slow your breathing and listen, you can hear the crackling of the kelp and when you look up, you see a mesmerizing scene of sun rays trickling down through the tall trees.
 A whole new world to explore and get lost in.

 The importance of kelp forests